russell-archer/russell-archer.github.io/privacy.md

 bigimg: /img/keyboard-5017973_1920.jpg
 ---

-# Privacy Policy for Russel Archer
+# Privacy Policy for Russell Archer
 ## Policy summary

 This is the privacy policy for the website <strong>https://russell-archer.github.io/</strong>.